123xan456/Fetch-BE/README.md

 # README

 ## Overview
 This project consists of a simple server and client application.
-The server exposes RESTful API endpoints, and the client interacts with the server.
+The server exposes API endpoints, and the client interacts with the server.
 The instructions below guide you through the setup and execution of the project.

 This service requires Python 3.8 and above, and pip